-After visiting the waterfall you can continue the road all the way to the Kegety pass.
-(3832 m, the road does not have much asphalt and will require some serious off road capabilities from your car and has a possibility for rock slides.
-Never travel this road alone or if you have heart or respiratory issues.
-After the descent from the pass the road joins the road between Kochkor and Suusamur.
+After visiting the waterfall you can continue the road all the way to the Kegety pass ((3832 m) if you are looking for more extreme adventures.
+The road used to go all the way to Kochkor but does not have much asphalt left nowadays.
+It is therefore only possible to hike this road as landslides, rock slides and avalanches have destroyed the road in many parts.
+Never travel this further part of the Kegety Valley alone or if you have heart or respiratory issues.
+After the descend from the pass, the road joins the road between Kochkor and Suusamur.

 While proceeding towards Kol-Tor (or Kel Tor) you can park the car next to the guest house of Kegeti (a red bricked house).
 That is where the road ends anyway.
 From that place you have 14 kilometers and about 3-4 hours to hike to the lake.

 The Lake Kel Tor is one of Kyrgyzstan’s numerous alpine lakes that feature a natural turquoise color that sparkles in bright sunlight and that changes according to the weather conditions.
 Take your time to admire the lake and you can see how the color constantly changes according to lighting.
 Lake Kol-Tor is one of the several locations in Kyrgyzstan that can only be reached by foot, therefore the place is not populated.
 Locals also mostly want to mostly visit places where you can park your SUV next to the destination.

 Kel-Tor is surrounded by beautiful flora and fauna of Kegeti gorge, where you can find a variety of forest berries and medicinal herbs.
 The lake lies at the altitude of 2752 m above sea level.